Grafton Express

-The Grafton Express is an Australian passenger train operated by NSW TrainLink between Sydney and Grafton via the North Coast line.
+The Grafton Express is the name for the Australian passenger train service operating between Sydney and Grafton via the North Coast line.

 In February 1990, the long-standing Holiday Coast XPT was axed as part of a restructure of CountryLink services.
 With the other XPT services struggling to keep up with weekend demand, in June 1990 a service to Grafton was reinstated.
 It ran on Fridays only to Grafton and Sundays only to Sydney but during school holidays ran daily.
 It was formed of locomotive hauled HUB/RUB stock with the headcode NL35/NL36.

 Initially hauled by 86 class electric locomotives south of Broadmeadow, however from March 1992 it was hauled by diesel locomotives throughout usually a 442 class.
 The locomotive hauled Grafton Express last ran in November 1993.

 With the National Party having lost a number of North Coast seats in the 1990 Federal election in a policy reversal it was announced that Xplorer railcars would be purchased to extend the Northern Tablelands Express with an XPT to be released to operate a daily service to Grafton.
 Thus in November 1993 the Grafton XPT began, a service that continues today.